What Is Vitamin C Good For

 Scurvy is a disease of severe vitamin C deficiency.
 It presents with many different symptoms such as severe fatigue due to anaemia (see iron absorption below), gum disease and skin lesions that may bleed and are hard to heal.

 Scurvy is one of the oldest known nutritional disorders and although not commonly seen, can be found in pockets of society where lack of fresh food is evident or where highly processed foods are consumed.
+Eating foods rich in vitamin c may help reduce the risk of scurvy.

 Non-heme iron is found in plant based foods such as grains, vegetables, nuts, seeds and fruits and beans.
 Heme iron foods are red and white meat, seafood as well as some offal.